-- Provide comprehensive instructional development assistance and training for courses taught via the Iowa Communications Network (ICN) and eLearning.
+- Provide comprehensive instructional development assistance and professional development for courses taught via video conferencing and eLearning.

 - Lead efforts to implement Quality Matters as the University's framework for online course development.

-- Schedule sessions over the Iowa Communications Network and provide technical support services.
+- Schedule video conferencing sessions and provide technical support services.

 - Provide a primary point of contact for all distance education inquiries from departmental offices, instructors, students, and the Iowa Board of Regents.

 - Obtain approval for course offerings by instructor, academic department head, college dean, and graduate dean (if a graduate level course).